 Keeping our schools healthy and safe is a top priority.
 Every district building has a school nurse to assist students and staff with health matters.
 We work closely with our local health department to monitor for illness trends and respond in a manner to minimize the spread of illness at school.

 Appointments with the school nurse can be requested by the student or directed by the teacher.
 Teachers may delay a visit to the nurse if important classroom material or testing is occurring and the health matter is non-emergent.

 When illness occurs during the school day, students should see the school nurse for initial assessment before parent/guardian contact.
 The nurse will follow-up as needed with the parent/guardian per health office policy.
 Parents will always be contacted in the event of a medical emergency.

 Students who are sick must STAY HOME until they are free from symptoms of illness for 24hrs and/or if any test results are pending.
 This helps reduce the risk of spreading illness to others in our school community.
 Notify the school of your student’s absence/illness.
-The school nurse follows district policy and guidance from public health (local, state, CDC) in determining when to temporarily exclude students for communicable diseases, exposures, or illness symptoms (parent reference: Common Child Illnesses and Exclusion Criteria for Education and Child Care Settings revised 5/2021).
+The school nurse follows district policy and guidance from public health (local, state, CDC) in determining when to temporarily exclude students for communicable diseases, exposures, or illness symptoms.

 - Fever of 100.4 degrees F or greater

 - Illness that disrupts the student’s learning or poses a risk of spreading to others (e.g. vomiting, diarrhea, etc.)

 - Illness that results in a greater need for care than staff can provide without affecting the health and safety of others